jaspervdj/jaspervdj/cv.markdown

-- [Text] (2011): I worked on the text library as a [Google Summer of Code] student, creating a port which uses UTF-8 internally, and doing extensive benchmarking to discover the tradeoffs between the different encodings.
+- [Text] (2011): I worked on the text library as a [Google Summer of Code] student, creating a port which uses UTF-8 internally, and doing extensive benchmarking to discover the trade-offs between the different encodings.

 [Text]: https://github.com/bos/text